-ACTIVITY WHO WHAT WHEN Aerodrome Authorizatio n Project Manager (APM)/ Manager (a) When no findings are reported or once the corrective action plan is accepted, mitigation measures agreed, Manager advises APM to prepare the proposal to issue the Aerodrome Authorization for submission to GM for acceptance of the AP & President. (a) Within 10 workings days including approval of the President. (b) APM proposal should include original application, accepted Corrective Action Plan, if applicable, Competency Check Outcome Report and duly filled Aerodrome Authorization Certificate in prescribed form as given in this E-Book.
-Stage I (c) Once issuance of the Aerodrome Authorization is accepted or rejected by the President, the Manager will communicate the same to the aerodrome operator.
-APM must provide Authorization number as ADA-139-(Aerodrome Identifier code)-Authorization number. (d) APM should also inform the status of authorization to AIS Department for promulgation in prescribed form, if applicable.
-(Note: Once the aerodrome is issued an authorization, all responsibility are on aerodrome operator for safe operation as prescribed in GACAR Part 139 Sub Part C).
+ACTIVITY WHO WHAT WHEN Aerodrome Authorizatio (a) When no findings are reported or once the corrective action plan is accepted, mitigation measures agreed, Manager advises APM to prepare the proposal to issue the Aerodrome Authorization for submission to GM for acceptance of the AP &amp; President. (b) APM proposal should include original application, accepted (a) Within 10 workings days including approval of the President. prescribed form as given in this E- Stage I Manager (APM)/ (c) Once issuance of the Aerodrome Authorization is accepted or rejected by the President, the Manager will Authorization is accepted or rejected by the President, the Manager will communicate the same to the aerodrome operator.
+APM must provide Authorization number as ADA-139-(Aerodrome Identifier (Note: Once the aerodrome is issued an authorization, all responsibilty are on aerodrome operator for safe operation as prescribed in GACAR Part 139 Sub Part C).

 Stage II Aerodrome Authorizatio n Project Manager (APM) (a) During the period of validity of authorization, the APM monitors the timely implementation of corrective action plans, if it was accepted during authorization process. (b) During the validity period of authorization, if APM feels necessary to inspect the aerodrome, then APM will plan and conduct oversight and surveillance audit inspections, as and when required in relation to any changes, analysis of occurrences, safety of aerodrome operations.
 If such inspection are required, the same need to be coordinated with aerodrome operator and must have prior approval of General Manager. (a) As and when necessitated during the validity period of authorization.
-Stage III Aerodrome Operator (a) Aerodrome operator must maintain the authorized aerodrome and all its facilities as per the provisions of GACAR Part 139 and aerodrome authorization certificate. (e) Aerodrome operator should apply for reissuance of authorization, if so required, to the President of GACA in the prescribed form and following the procedures as described under Phase 2. (a) As and when necessitated during the period of authorization. (b) Authorization Reissuance application should be submitted at least 90 days before its expiry date, in case authorization is issued with validity period.
+Stage III Aerodrome Operator (a) Aerodrome operator must maintain the authorised aerodrome and all its facilities as per the provisions of GACAR Part 139 and aerodrome authorization certificate. (e) Aerodrome operator should apply for reissuance of authorization, if so required, to the President of GACA in the prescribed form and following the procedures as described under Phase 2. (a) As and when necessitated during the period of authorization. (b) Authorization Reissuance application should be submitted atleast 90 days before its expiry date, in case authorization is issued with validity period.